paasim/diplo/README.md

 ...

-$ # Validate orders w.r.t. board.txt and state.txt
+$ # Validate orders w.r.t. board.txt and state.txt - prints the orders back if they are all valid
 $ head orders.txt
 Aus A Vie-Gal
 Aus A Bud supports (Aus A Vie-Gal)